cjkent/osiris/README.md

 }
 ```

 An API can be deployed to AWS or run locally with a Maven command.
 It can also be run in an IDE with one method call.

+For more details please see the [wiki](https://github.com/cjkent/osiris/wiki/Getting-Started) or the [example projects](https://github.com/cjkent/osiris-examples).

 Note: Osiris should be considered beta quality at the moment.
 It is a proof-of-concept and should be used with caution.
 It is probably buggy and it might set your hair on fire.

-For more details please see the [wiki](https://github.com/cjkent/osiris/wiki/Getting-Started).